Iron Age in India: Northern India

+Southern India

+Claims for iron smelting in Tamil Nadu as early as the mid-4th millennium BCE have been made on the basis of radiocarbon dates from charcoal samples at the site of Sivagalai, dated between c.
+3345 and 2953 BCE.
+These dates are disputed, as rice samples from an intact burial urn containing iron artefacts at the same site yielded significantly later dates of c.
+1248 and 1155 BCE.
+Scholars have questioned the early dates due to stratigraphic disturbance, mixing of materials from different periods, and the selective emphasis on the earliest charcoal samples, noting that such a wide chronological range is archaeologically implausible.

+Recent excavations at Mayiladumparai in southern India have also been interpreted as indicating early iron use, with some radiocarbon dates suggesting an Iron Age beginning around c.
+2172 BCE.
+These interpretations remain under discussion.

+More securely dated Early Iron Age sites in South India include Hallur in Karnataka and Adichanallur in Tamil Nadu, which are generally dated to around c.
+1000 BCE.
+The earliest reliably dated iron furnace in Tamil Nadu was discovered at Kodumanal and dates to the 5th century BCE.
+Mahurjhari, near Nagpur, was a major centre of bead manufacturing during the early historic period.

+In a broader context, limited use of iron is attested in the Middle East from c.
+3000 BCE, but iron metallurgy became widespread only after c.
+1200 BCE, when iron increasingly replaced bronze in tools and weapons, marking the conventional beginning of the Iron Age.

 Pakistan

 Charsadda saw the use of iron dating back to circa 900 BCE.

 Sri Lanka

 The protohistoric Early Iron Age in Sri Lanka lasted from 1000 BC to 600 BC.
 Radiocarbon evidence has been collected from Anuradhapura and Aligala shelter in Sigiriya.
 The Anuradhapura settlement is recorded to extend 10 ha by 800 BC and grew to 50 ha by 700–600 BC to become a town.
 The skeletal remains of an Early Iron Age chief were excavated in Anaikoddai, Jaffna.
-The name "Ko Veta" is engraved in Brahmi script on a seal buried with the skeleton and is assigned by the excavators to the 3rd century BC.
-Ko, meaning "King" in Tamil, is comparable to such names as Ko Atan and Ko Putivira occurring in contemporary Brahmi inscriptions in south India.
+The name "Ko Veta" is engraved in Tamil-Brahmi inscriptions on a seal buried with the skeleton and is assigned by the excavators to the 3rd century BC.
+Ko, meaning "King" in Tamil, is comparable to such names as Ko Atan and Ko Putivira occurring in contemporary Tamil-Brahmi inscriptions in south India.
 It is also speculated that Early Iron Age sites may exist in Kandarodai, Matota, Pilapitiya and Tissamaharama.